 - Benchmarking ourselves against Te Arawhiti cultural capability frameworks.

-- Routinely checking, reporting and addressing bias in our systems.
+- staff being aware of and routinely checking, reporting and addressing bias in our systems

 - adopted a health and disability sector approach towards an environment and culture that is free of racism and discrimination